 After unloading with some coffee and boarding our spacious rented minivans, my extended family and I passed out as the ride to the beach absorbed most of our waking moments, consuming hours upon hours of daylight until we finally reached the resort smelling of leather and fragrant chip bags under the cover of night.
 We all collectively stumble out of the vans that hauled our asses over winding roads and gritty pavement, stole whatever luggage we had from the back, politely smiled at the management as they handed us our individual keys, then made a dash for the rooms upstairs, made a dash for the bathroom, made a dash for the one-room nipa huts bordering the beach, reclining between the resort and ocean.

 The building itself was open to the street below as we stepped across second-story platforms.
-My sisters and I, first to be upstairs, gazed up at little seashell chandeliers hanging from wooden beams crossing the ceiling above, with wooden banisters fencing us in as we stood eye-to-eye with a neon street sign from across the street.
-The paint lining the cement blocks were chipped and faded, but enough for us to make out the painted room numbers.
+My sisters and I, first to be upstairs, gazed up at little seashell chandeliers hanging from wooden beams crossing the ceiling above, with wooden banisters fencing us in as we stood eye-to-eye with a neon street sign].
+The paint lining the cement blocks was chipped and faded, but enough for us to make out the painted room numbers.
 The boards beneath our feet were smooth but not shined.
 My feeling of this meager place roiled my stomach, all those golden daydreams washed away like sand.
 I had imagined tiled floors, a wide reception desk, a polished key that lead up to a carpeted floor, then finally we’ll be greeted by oceanic wallpaper, seashells imprinted into the wooden bedframe.
 But I had swallowed those daydreams as soon as they rose, feeling happy to at least have a place to lay my head.
 I unlocked our respective door, and Margeaux, Marion and I all flocked inside.

 My sisters and I shared a room, arranging two to the bed and the eldest to the floor on a mattress.
 The next morning, Margeaux had set an alarm for 6:30 in order to eat breakfast by eight sharp; we made the bed, washed our collective faces, and played a knocking game with our cousins next door, knocking in threes until they rapped back.
 After flying downstairs, we woke our parents up next, waiting by some wooden tables in a spot shaded by palm trees on the beach.
 My sisters and I then ate a fifteen minute breakfast, taunting our late parents, until at last the wafting fragrance of freshly-brewed coffee, again, brought the rest of our family back to the waking world, where they joined us outside.
 As we exchanged seats with our older cousins, my sisters and I went back up to our room and changed into our bathing suits.
 Throwing on loose-fitting clothes and grabbing our water shoes, we slammed the door to our apartment a bit too harshly, only to check if we had everything a few more times before an agreeable, “yes”.